MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 # Create an Aquila instance on Azure

-Monitor all your workloads, whether on-prem, in Azure, or in any other cloud services.
+Monitor all your workloads, whether on-premise, in Azure, or in any other cloud services.
 This article describes how to create an Aquila instance to monitor workloads using System Center Operations Manager functionality on Azure.

 ## Prerequisites

-- Requires at least 4 virtual cores (1 VM) of type Standard DSv2 in your subscription to deploy an instance.
+- Requires at least four virtual cores (one VM) of type Standard DSv2 in your subscription to deploy an instance.
-- Download System Center Operations Manager 2019 or later executable for the agent, Ops Console and the gateway server.
+- Download System Center Operations Manager 2019 or later executable for the agent, Ops Console, and the gateway server.
 - As all the components are on a single machine, open the below ports on the single VM:
     - On the management server, open the inbound ports 5723/5724.
     - On the web-console server, open the inbound ports 80/443.
     - For agent, open the ports 5723/135/138/445.
 - Allow 1433 and 11000-11999 from the Aquila Instance.
 - If you enable public endpoint on SQL MI, allow 3342.
-- Ensure to establish direct connectivity (line-of-sight) between your Domain Controller and your Azure network and configure 1 domain account in Active Directory.
+- Ensure to establish direct connectivity (line-of-sight) between your Domain Controller and your Azure network and configure one domain account in Active Directory.
 For more information, see \<link\>.
 - Ensure to create a Managed Service Identity (MSI), configure Aquila RBAC and create and configure an SQL MI Instance.
 For more information, see \<link\>.

 >[!Note]
->- Aquila instance can be created only in West Europe and West US regions.
-Ensure that the VNet is in one of these regions.
+>- As Aquila instance can be created only in West Europe and West US regions, ensure that the VNet is in one of these regions.
->- Aquila will be deployed with 1 Management Server in Azure.
-We recommend monitoring a maximum of 500 servers during this preview in order to avoid latency issues.
+>- Aquila will be deployed with one Management Server in Azure.
+We recommend monitoring a maximum of 500 servers during this preview to avoid latency issues.
 >- You can multihome existing agents from your existing Management Groups to the Aquila Instance.

 ## Create an Aquila instance